Sorry, you need to enable JavaScript to visit this website.

 The Danish Nature Agency carries out practical tasks within hunting and game management and specific outdoor and nature projects – often in collaboration with other authorities, organisations and volunteers.

-The Danish Environmental Protection Agency (Miljøstyrelsen) covers many topics within the fields of the environment and health: chemicals, pesticides, gene technology, soil, waste and environmental technology.
-The range of tasks is broad, from regulations for chemicals in hair colourants and investigations into how much waste can be recycled to authorisations for new pesticides and the handling of fruit and vegetables.
+The Danish Environmental Protection Agency (Miljøstyrelsen) covers many topics within the fields of the environment and health: chemicals, pesticides, gene technology, soil, waste, and environmental technology.
+The range of tasks is broad, from regulations for chemicals in hair colourants and investigations into how much waste can be recycled to authorisations for new pesticides, and the handling of fruit and vegetables.

 Municipalities: Municipalities are responsible for a range of areas that relate to global issues, such as green consumption, sustainable living and climate change.
-Municipalities are responsible for formal education in primary and lower secondary schools, where education in sustainable living, STEM (Science, Technology, Engineering and Mathematics), climate, etc. takes place.
-Furthermore, the municipalities are responsible for waste/sorting of waste/recycling, water supply/clean water and climate adaptation.
+Municipalities are responsible for formal education in primary and lower secondary schools, where education in sustainable living, STEM (Science, Technology, Engineering, and Mathematics), climate, etc. takes place.

 Main non-public actors

 CISU – Civil Society in Development is an independent association of more than 280 small and medium-sized Danish civil society organisations (CSOs).
-All members are actively engaged in development work in Asia, Africa or Latin America – either as their primary engagement or as part of their activities.
+All members are actively engaged in development work in Asia, Africa, or Latin America – either as their primary engagement or as part of their activities.
 The association administers three pools for development work funded by the Ministry of Foreign Affairs:

 • The Civil Society Fund